kateFrontend/top-companies-using-React/README.md

 To put it succinctly, if you're not considering React JS, you might be missing out on the many wonders of efficient, responsive, and appealing web and mobile apps.

+## ⚡ Learn React

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).